mser521/fall2025/content/assignments/midterm.md

 ## What to Submit
 Please make sure that you have completed all 10 exercises.

-When you're done, please create a link from your homepage to each of your Lab 5 exercises (see <a href="https://vanwars.github.io/csci344" target="_blank">Sarah's homepage</a> for an example).
+When you're done, please create a link from your homepage to the `index.html` page at the root of your `midterm` folder (see <a href="https://vanwars.github.io/mser521" target="_blank">Sarah's homepage</a> for an example).
 Then, commit and push all of your edits to GitHub and, paste a link to your GitHub Repository and to your GitHub pages in the Moodle submission.